AbhiAgarwal/notes/myprojects.md

 	- Visualizations of what species are left now comparing to what started with for each specific species?

 **Saved**

+- Analysis of Instagram pictures to predict male/female.
+	- Built on Python
+	- Using some R

 - Gamification Library
 	- Built in NodeJS.